cedar-policy/rfcs/text/0019-stricter-validation.md

 Permissive mode validation considers different `Action`s to have distinct types, e.g., `Action::"view"` and `Action::"update"` don't have the same type.
 This is in anticipation of supporting distinct actions having distinct attribute sets.
 Today, the least upper bound of any two actions is the type _AnyEntity_, which is a general supertype of all entities, used internally.
 Such a type supports expressions that are found in the policy scope such as `action in [Action::"view", Action::"edit"]`.
 This expression typechecks because the least upper bound of `Action::"view"` and `Action::"edit"` is _AnyEntity_ so the expression is type `Set<`_AnyEntity_`>`.
 However, these are different types which may have different attributes, so we need width subtyping to define an upper bound, but width subtyping is not supported by strict validation.

-We will resolve this issue by making all `Action` entities of a particular action entity type have the same type in both strict and permissive validation.
+We will resolve this issue by making all `Action` entities have one type -- `Action` -- in both strict and permissive validation.
-Actions having the same type would need to have the same attributes record type.
-If the actions have the same type, then strict mode validation can let different actions occur in the same set.
-Since actions do not _currently_ have attributes, this does not effect permissive policy typechecking today.
-The restriction is that it would not be possible to declare one action with an attribute `{"foo": 1}` while another action has an attribute `{"foo": false}`
+Doing so means that expressions like `[Action::"view", Action::"edit"]` have type `Set<Action>` and thus do not need width subtyping to be well-typed.
+Moreover, expressions like `if principal.isAdmin then Action::"edit" else Action::"editLimited"` will now typecheck in strict mode, since both branches have the same type (`Action`).

+A drawback of this change is that if we allow action entities to have attributes in the future, all of them must be typeable with the same record type.
+For action entities that have an attribute that others do not, the attribute can be made optional.
+However, two entities would not be able to have the same attribute at _different_ types, e.g., `{ foo: String }` vs. `{ foo: Long }`.
+Arguably, this restriction is clearer and more intuitive than what would have been allowed before.

 ### Template slots

-There are no restrictions on what entity type can be used to instantiate a slot in a template, so the permissive typechecker also uses `AnyEntity` here.
+There are no restrictions on what entity type can be used to instantiate a slot in a template, so the permissive typechecker also uses _AnyEntity_ here.
 The only restriction on the type of a slot is that it must be instantiated with an entity type that exists in the schema.

-Based on this, we will modify both permissive and strict validation to precisely typecheck a template by extending the query type environment to include a type environment for template slots.
+Because _AnyEntity_ cannot be used in strict validation, we will modify both permissive and strict validation to precisely typecheck a template by extending the query type environment to include a type environment for template slots.

-In the same way that we typecheck a policy once for each possible binding for the types of `principal`, `action`, and `resource`, we will also typecheck a template once for every possible binding for the type of any slots in that template.
+In the same way that we typecheck a policy once for each possible binding for the types of `principal` and `resource` for a given action, we will also typecheck a template once for every possible binding for the type of any slots in that template.

 Typechecking for every entity type may seem excessive, but we know that a template slot can only occur in an `==` or `in` expression in the policy scope where the `principal` or `resource` is compared to the slot.